kblomqvist/yasha/README.md

     source/foo.c.j2
 ```

-and you would like to share the same variables between these two templates.
+and you would like to share the same file variables between these two templates.
 So instead of creating separate `foo.h.yaml` and `foo.c.yaml` you can create `foo.yaml` under the root folder:

 ```
 root/